sand-worm-labs/docs/docs/sql-syntax/functions/others/generate-uuid.md

 # GENERATE_UUID

-The `GENERATE_UUID` function is an SQL function provided by GlueSQL that generates a new UUID (Universally Unique Identifier) using the version 4 UUID algorithm.
+The `GENERATE_UUID` function is an SQL function provided by WormSQL that generates a new UUID (Universally Unique Identifier) using the version 4 UUID algorithm.
 A UUID is a 128-bit value used to uniquely identify items in various computing systems.
 Version 4 UUIDs are randomly generated and have 122 bits of randomness, which ensures a very low probability of collisions.

 ## Syntax